 -Using more paid news sources to catch a few news plays per month

 CD: extra monthly payments for subscriptions, more cost burden regardless of performance

 -Trading 5 tickers at once instead of just one

-CD: less focused read on the tape / Level 2, more likely to miss important action
+CD: less focused read on the tape / Level 2, more likely to miss significant action

-Again make sure you weight every decision / solution if it is worth it or not.
-Keep what provides value the most, expand and build on it, what does not provide value find a new better optimal ways.
+Again make sure you weigh every decision/solution if it is worth it or not.
+Keep what provides value the most, expand and build on it, and provide value find a new, better optimal way.
 Focus on value.

 Structure your trading approach well (as well as outside hours)

-The trading process should be mechanized as much as possible, and not just that it should also be structured in a way so that trader has by default chips stacked as much in his favor as possible.
-By that, it is meant that the activities that are not necessarily strictly related to trading itself have to match well to prop the performance of trader to the positive side.
-It is often a good idea to expand the daily report card into tracking certain areas or daily routines that are not directly correlated to trading and yet they do impact the performance.
+The trading process should be mechanized as much as possible, and not just that, it should also be structured in a way so that trader has, by default, chips stacked as much in his favor as possible.
+By that, it is meant that the activities that are not necessarily strictly related to trading itself have to match well to prop the trader's performance to the positive side.
+It is often a good idea to expand the daily report card into tracking certain areas or daily routines that are not directly correlated to trading, yet they impact the performance.

 For example, such a case might be: